YoelMonsalve/LinkedIn/articles/1/kill-command_EN.md

 kill [-s sigspec | -n signum | -sigspec] jobspec
 ```

-where `jobspec` is the identification for the target process (including a '%' in front of the number).
+where `jobspec` is the identification for the target process (which you should pass including a '%' in front of the number).
 Namely:

 ```bash
 $ python lazy.py